Venous leg ulcer

 How venous leg ulcers are treated

-Most venous leg ulcers heal within 3 to 4 months if they're treated by a healthcare professional trained in compression therapy for leg ulcers.
+Most venous leg ulcers heal within 6 months if they're treated by a healthcare professional trained in compression therapy for leg ulcers.

 But some ulcers may take longer to heal, and a very small number never heal.

 Treatment usually involves:

 - using compression, such as bandages or stockings, to improve the flow of blood in the legs